 Budget, budget, and budget

 Don’t do what we did!
 We just knew what we wanted for the wedding.
-Did not put a budget to it.
+I did not put a budget on it.
 We did not consider what was affordable and reasonable for us.
 It was a big confusion, to say the least.
 We would add stuff as we go.
 Plus I can’t even tell you how much we spent in total?
 A big NO!
 Even an idea.:)

 I cannot remember the price, that was 26 years ago.
 We have nothing written down.
 They allowed us to bring our own food.
 Our parents from both sides provided the meat, they both slaughtered a cow.
 And wow, the meat was plenty.
 We did give transportation to my folks because this was several miles from my parent’s place.